 · Gain confidence by meeting challenge of university-level course

 · Gain experience of university-level work with support of high school

 · AP courses earn higher points in determining GPA

 What are the college benefits from AP courses?

-What does it cost to take AP classes/AP exams?
+What it cost to take AP classes/AP exams?